 4. Look into your rights under the CARES Act

 Research the CARES Act’s credit score protections.
 For example, if you aren’t delinquent and arrange an accommodation with a creditor, you may have new protections.
-The creditor must report that you are current if you don’t break your new agreement.
+The creditor must report that you are current while on a Pandemic Forbearance Plan.
 Click on the CFPB link in the previous section to learn more and watch for information on time limits that may apply.

 5. Beware of scams and hackers